-What purpose does the AP reporting and analytics serve?
+What purpose does AP reporting and analytics serve?

 AP reporting and analytics transforms raw invoice data into business insights.
 This way, AP team shall contribute to the business as value-generating partner.

-- AP Aging Report: Categorizes outstanding invoices by how long they have been unpaid (e.g., 0–30, 31–60 days).
-This is relevant for prioritizing payments and avoiding late fees.
+- AP Aging Report: A report that categorizes unpaid invoices based on how long they’ve been outstanding.(eg. 0–30, 31–60 days) This is relevant for prioritizing payments and avoiding late fees.

-- Payment History Report: Provides a detailed record of all past disbursements, which is useful for resolving vendor disputes and also identifying spending patterns (expenses)
+- Payment History Report: Provides a detailed record of all past disbursements made over a specific period, which is useful for resolving vendor disputes and also identifying spending patterns by catgory.

 Analytics tools track these metrics to measure efficiency and financial health: